 - High Level pertains to all details, although major detail will receive more attention.

 - Display Level means that all details, major and minor, will receive an equal amount of attention.

 Stated simply, the higher the level of the, the more rich and full of detail the board will be.

 Let’s consider a practical example: A custom made Shield Generator for a Rebel Base.

-At Silver level the generator may appear metallic.
-At Electrum level we may apply some paint to the generator to show that it was painted to disguise it in the snow.
-At Gold level we may begin to add details such as scorch marks or energy effect, and at Platinum level we will add some frost or water stains, icicles hanging off of it.
+At Tabletop Plus level we may apply some paint to the generator to show that it was painted to disguise it in the snow.
+At High level we may begin to add details such as scorch marks or energy effect, and at Display level we will add some frost or water stains, icicles hanging off of it.

 Squad Displays and Dioramas

 Just because you don’t have a big collection, doesn’t mean you can’t display them proudly.
 These ‘mini-boards’ are perfect for Kill Teams, Blood Bowl teams, and elite Squads.
 And with smaller boards, more attention is generally applied to detail at all levels.

 These boards mirror the larger boards in most ways, other than price and scale.
 Graphic renderings are still done for squad displays and run a standard $150